How to Lead a Successful Salary Negotiation

 - Speak at a reasonable volume

-- Do not use verbal softeners like "actually" or "maybe" - that's unsafe.
+- Do not use verbal softeners like "actually" or "maybe" - this is unsafe.

-- Avoid subjunctive, say: "I would like to" instead of "I would like to".
+- Avoid subjunctive, say "I want to" instead of "I would like".

 - Do not fidget around talking to your boss and do not touch yourself - it makes you nervous.